 How Do You Implement the Profit First Model in Your Small Business?

-Step one is to read the book, and I would definitely recommend that you buy the book rather than actually downloading it as an audio.
+Step one is to read the book, and I would definitely recommend that you buy the book rather than downloading it as an audio.
 You will want to refer back to it several times!

 Step two would be to identify those money leaks; what are your money leaks in your business that you need to draw out as much profit as you can from your business to then look at what’s left to run as it as expenses?
 And this is something that will really transform your business; cutting expenses is normally so much easier than trying to conjure up new sales.
 So perhaps challenge yourself to look at your expenses and maybe cut out five to ten percent of your monthly expenses in your business right now.